Our Staff

 she/her

-Sejung Park (박세정) is a Legal Services Coordinator who is fluent in Korean and English.
-She was born in South Korea.
+Sejung Park (박세정) is fluent in Korean and English, and was born in South Korea.
 She majored in broadcasting and reporting in college.
 Before joining Hamkae Center, she helped small businesses at a Korean radio station in Northern Virginia.
 This is her first time working in the nonprofit field.
 She wants to help make a change in the community for the better.

 In her free time, she likes working out, listening to music, walking, and hanging out with her family.